 Follow all instructions when applying for a loan and provide any information or documentation requested.
 If you don’t provide the required documents, your loan could be denied or you could delay an approval.

-Even simple personal loans like those available at Wise Loan may require proof of ID, a good address and account routing information (so you can receive an electronic deposit to fund your loan).
+Even simple personal loans like those available at Wise Loan may require proof of ID, a good address and a checking account owned by the applicant (so you can receive an electronic deposit to fund your loan).

 5. Be available to answer questions.